newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/detective-employees.md

 * Pay any associated fees

 :::infoAlert
 You must also complete, sign, and notarize an [Employee Statement form](https://www.nj.gov/njsp/private-detective/pdf/pd-agency-statement.pdf) for all of your employees.
-These forms must be kept with your business records.
+The form must be kept with your business records.
 :::

 > **Once completed, you will have:**